chalmerlowe/intro_to_sprinting/class_materials/git_branch_merge.md

 ## Overview

-With larger projects, it is very common to create **branches** and then **merge** the branches into the main project when you make changes.
-You've seen references to `master` above, the default branch.
+With larger projects, it is very common to create **branches** and then **merge** the branches into the project's main branch when finalize your changes.
+You've seen references to `main` in earlier lessons. `main` is the default branch (you may also see primary or default branches referred to as `master` in legacy projects).
 A typical enhancement would be done by:

 1. creating a branch (so you have a separate workspace to work in) using `git checkout -b <branch name>`
-1. doing your work as a series of `git add`, `git commit` cycles to the branch
+1. doing your work as a series of `git add` and `git commit` cycles to the branch
-1. merging your changes back into `master`
+1. merging your changes with `main`
 1. submitting a pull request to the project owner (covered in a separate discussion)

-By following this pattern, you keep your work isolated from the rest of the project until it is ready to be shared or incorporated.
+By following this pattern of using branches to develop your changes and then merging into `main`, you can keep your work isolated from the rest of the project until it is ready to be shared or incorporated.
 Examples include:

 * creating new features
 * experimenting with changes to the code